-The prompt shown in Table II reflects the final version, refined through multiple iterations.
-Manual revision was performed throughout this phase to iteratively refine or reword GPT-generated codes.
-Once consistency was achieved across a test set of transcripts, we finalized the prompt and proceeded with full-scale extraction.
-To validate the results, we randomly selected 20\% of the retrieved quotes and manually verified them against the original transcripts, confirming that the extracted content accurately reflected participant responses.
+The prompt presented in Table II represents the finalized version, optimized by applying multiple prompt engineering techniques \cite{lecca2024applications}.
+Manual review was performed to verify GPT-generated codes.
+After achieving consistency on our dataset, we conducted full-scale extraction.
+For validation, 20\% of extracted quotes were randomly selected and manually cross-checked against original transcripts to confirm accuracy.

 After completing open coding, we proceeded to axial coding, where we manually refined and grouped related codes into broader categories representing recurring patterns in the data.
 This phase focused on how fairness testing was performed, its integration into development workflows, the techniques used, and the challenges encountered.
 To enhance reliability, two authors were paired throughout the axial coding process to independently review and organize the codes.
 This pairing fostered discussions that helped resolve ambiguities, align interpretations, and ensure consistency across coding decisions.